 The organization of the standards within this document does not indicate instructional sequence or importance.
 Decisions about curriculum and instruction are made locally by individual school districts and classroom teachers; these standards can be sequenced, combined, or integrated with other content areas to best meet the local curriculum or student needs (See Appendices 4 and 5).
 Suggestions for key concepts and connections to other content area standards are included to assist teachers when implementing the Science Standards and are not intended to be the minimum or maximum content limits.
-It is suggested to use the metric system within measurement.
+It is suggested to use the metric system for measurement, as most scientific tools utilize the metric system.

-Commented [7]: On the HS standard, the call out box does not agree with the standard - U1 in standard, but U2 in callout box.
+Commented [13]: On the HS standard, the call out box does not agree with the standard - U1 in standard, but U2 in callout box.

-Commented [RB8R7]: When the standards are finished the images with the callout boxes will be fixed.
+Commented [RB14R13]: When the standards are finished the images with the callout boxes will be fixed.